 Advising & Resources

 Honors advising is about more than just picking classes.
-A University Honors advisor is a vital resource and sounding board for students throughout their academic careers, from choosing a minor to finding research opportunities to preparing for life after college.
+A University Honors advisor is a vital resource and sounding board for students throughout their academic careers, from choosing a major to finding research opportunities to preparing for life after college.

-Students should meet with their Honors advisor at least once a semester and view the advising session as a time to discuss future semesters, major/minor options, involvement opportunities, and long range plans.
+Students should meet with their Honors advisor at least once a semester and view the advising session as a time to discuss future semesters, major/minor options, involvement opportunities, and long-range plans.

 Over their four years at KU, Honors students are encouraged to develop an "Advisory Board" that includes their Honors advisor, their major advisor, career mentors, peer mentors, favorite professors, and more.
 Honors students are encouraged to use our Advisory Board Tracking Form to keep track of their various advisors' contact information.